kevinsmia1939/PySimpleCV/README.md

 * Export plot with custom dpi
 * Plot EIS data, calculate parameters, and display circuit.
 (Note: This might be out of the scope)
 * Generate Tafel plot
+* Slider with double handle for selecting range

 The file PySimpleCV/PySimpleCV contain the main code responsible to produce GUI and plotting.
 PySimpleCV/PySimpleCV_main_func.py contain mathematical function for calculation.